PaddlePaddle/PaddleDetection/configs/ppyolo/README.md

 ## Introduction

-[PP-YOLO](https://arxiv.org/abs/2007.12099) is a optimized model based on YOLOv3 in PaddleDetection，whose performance(mAP on COCO) and inference spped are better than [YOLOv4](https://arxiv.org/abs/2004.10934)，PaddlePaddle 1.8.4(will release in mid-August 202) or [Daily Version](https://www.paddlepaddle.org.cn/documentation/docs/zh/install/Tables.html#whl-dev) is required to run this PP-YOLO。
+[PP-YOLO](https://arxiv.org/abs/2007.12099) is a optimized model based on YOLOv3 in PaddleDetection，whose performance(mAP on COCO) and inference spped are better than [YOLOv4](https://arxiv.org/abs/2004.10934)，PaddlePaddle 1.8.4(available on pip now) or [Daily Version](https://www.paddlepaddle.org.cn/documentation/docs/zh/install/Tables.html#whl-dev) is required to run this PP-YOLO。

 PP-YOLO reached mmAP(IoU=0.5:0.95) as 45.9% on COCO test-dev2017 dataset, and inference speed of FP32 on single V100 is 72.9 FPS, inference speed of FP16 with TensorRT on single V100 is 155.6 FPS.